Individual Awards

-During the 2024 NGLA Annual Conference, the Northeast Greek Leadership Association will recognize chapters, councils, communities, and individuals for their outstanding accomplishments in 2023.
+During the 2026 NGLA Annual Conference, the Northeast Greek Leadership Association will recognize chapters, councils, communities, and individuals for their outstanding accomplishments in 2025.
 These organizations and individuals, through their programs, initiatives, and commitment to the fraternal movement, help to advance the mission of NGLA.

-Apply for Individual Awards
+Available Individual Awards

-This award recognizes a chapter, council, community, student, campus professional, campus volunteer, national organization staff member or volunteer, or community member that has made a significant contribution to hazing prevention within a fraternity/sorority community.
+This award recognizes a chapter, council, community, student, campus professional, campus volunteer, national organization staff member or volunteer, or community member who has made a significant contribution to hazing prevention within a fraternity/sorority community.

 Nominations are limited to three (3) letters of support per nominee.